ied206/ZLibWrapper/USAGE.md

 ### Adler32Checksum

-A class to compute adler32 checksum.
+A class to compute the adler32 checksum.

 Use `Append()` methods to compute checksum.<br>
 Use `Checksum` property to get checksum value.